-- Meeting with the teaching staff of the PSP.
-The EEAP discussed professional development, opportunities, mobility, competence and adequacy of the teaching staff to ensure learning outcomes, workload and evaluation by students; the link between teaching and research; projects and research activities directly related to the programme; possible areas of weakness. - Meetings with PSP students and graduates.
+- Meeting with the teaching staff of the Political Science and Sociology Programme.
+The EEAP discussed professional development, opportunities, mobility, competence and adequacy of the teaching staff to ensure learning outcomes, workload, and evaluation by students; the link between teaching and research; projects and research activities directly related to the programme; possible areas of weaknesses. - Meetings with students and graduates of the Programme.
 The EEAP discussed students' and graduates' satisfaction from their study experience and their postgraduate studies, and their career path.
-Students and graduates were asked to identify weaknesses/areas for improvement. - Meeting with employers/social partners who discussed with EEAP members various forms and opportunities of collaboration with the Programme, relations of the PSP with external stakeholders from the private and the public sector, other institutions etc. - Debrief Meeting of EEAP members in which they discussed the outcomes of the virtual visit and prepared the oral report. - Closure meeting with the Director of the PSP, the Head of the Programme, MODIP, and PSP Steering Committee/ OMEA members.
+Students and graduates were asked to identify weaknesses/areas for improvement. - Meeting with employers/social partners who discussed with EEAP members various forms and opportunities of collaboration with the Programme, relations of the Programme with external stakeholders from the private and the public sector, other institutions etc. - Debrief Meeting of EEAP members in which they discussed the outcomes of the virtual visit and prepared the oral report. - Closure meeting with the Director of the Programme, the Head of the Department, MODIP, and Programme Steering Committee/ OMEA members.
 In this final meeting, the EEAP provided a general view of some of the conclusions reached.